okd-project/okd/Documentation/UPI/vSphere_terraform/README.md

    ```

 1. Run `openshift-install create ignition-configs`.
+   * This command consumes your `install-config.yaml`.
+Therefore, it's maybe worthwhile to make a copy of this file, before calling this command.

 1. Fill out a terraform.tfvars file with the ignition configs generated.
 There is an example terraform.tfvars file in this directory named terraform.tfvars.example.
     * cluster_id